-The Company has completed several successful acquisitions in the past and will continue to seek out additional acquisition opportunities as a part of our growth strategy going forward.
+The Company has completed several successful acquisitions in the past and, upon the industry returning to more normalized levels, will continue to seek out additional acquisition opportunities as a part of our growth strategy going forward.
 We believe our acquisitions are highly successful based on our ability to integrate these companies into the existing structure of Bri-Chem, while recognizing that some acquisitions will operate more efficiently and effectively if they are allowed to keep their own culture and operations.